mkummer225/stop-detection/README.md

 ## Final Results

-In a 5 minute period, in the middle of the afternoon on a Tuesday, I observed only 20% of vehicles properly stop at stop signs in our intersection
+In a 5 minute period, in the middle of the afternoon on a Tuesday, I observed only 20% of vehicles properly stop at stop signs in our intersection - on a busy Friday night/afternoon we would likely see hundreds of cars through our intersection.

+Obviously this is a narrow demonstration, a proper study would need much more data collection, model refinement, etc. Primarily with this project, I wanted to see what was possible with some of the state of the art computer vision and tracking models, to put together a simple user interface for a monitoring dashboard, and to gather some preliminary numbers.